 - Then swipe up slightly until you see the multitasking fast app switcher.

 Do not flick but rather just keep your finger on the screen until you get a short way up then pull away.

-To close or force close apps on your iPhone XR, simply follow these steps:
+To close apps on iPhone X, simply follow these steps: